 Resident Freshman Premier Scholarships

 Apply early!
 We strive to provide awards to qualified applicants, however, resources are limited.
 These scholarships will only be available for a limited time.
-The priority deadline was February 1, 2014 but we do have some resources for a limited number of late applicants.
-Apply today!
+The priority deadline is February 1, 2015.

 These awards will be targeted toward non-residents who do not meet our regular Achievement Award parameters.
 Leadership experience, activities, honors and financial need will be considered.
 Award amounts will vary from $500 (one time) to $4,000 ($1,000 per year renewable).
 These awards will be applied toward tuition only.